 moxifloxacin - oral, Avelox (cont.)

 HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start using moxifloxacin and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.Take this medication by mouth with or without food, usually once daily or as directed by your doctor.
-The dosage and length of treatment is based on your medical condition and response to treatment.
-Drink plenty of fluids while taking this drug unless your doctor tells you otherwise.Take this medication at least 4 hours before or 8 hours after taking any drugs that contain magnesium or aluminum.
-Some examples include quinapril, certain forms of didanosine (chewable/dispersible buffered tablets or pediatric oral solution), vitamins/minerals, and antacids.
-Follow the same instructions if you take bismuth subsalicylate, sucralfate, iron, and zinc.
-These medications bind with moxifloxacin and prevent its full absorption.Antibiotics work best when the amount of medicine in your body is kept at a constant level.
-It is important not to miss a dose.
-To help you remember, take this medication at the same time every day.Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
-Stopping the medication too early may allow bacteria to continue to grow, which may result in a return of the infection.Tell your doctor if your condition persists or worsens.
+If you have any questions, ask your doctor or pharmacist.Take this medication by mouth with or without food as directed by your doctor, usually once daily.
+The dosage and length of treatment are based on your medical condition and response to treatment.
+Drink plenty of fluids while taking this drug unless your doctor tells you otherwise.Take this medication at least 4 hours before or 8 hours after taking other products that may bind to it, decreasing its effectiveness.
+Ask your pharmacist about the other products you take.
+Some examples include: quinapril, sucralfate, vitamins/minerals (including iron and zinc supplements), and products containing magnesium, aluminum, or calcium (such as antacids, didanosine solution, calcium supplements).Antibiotics work best when the amount of medicine in your body is kept at a constant level.
+Therefore, take this drug at evenly spaced intervals.Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
+Stopping the medication too early may result in a return of the infection.Tell your doctor if your condition persists or worsens.

 Report Problems to the Food and Drug Administration